 Travel Pack / Packing Cubes

-If you don’t have carry-on luggage yet, check out our guide to find the carry-on travel pack that’s right for you.
+If you don’t have carry-on luggage, check out our guide for the carry-on travel pack.

 Below are the luggage and organisational items I currently travel with, or – if an item is no longer manufactured and available for sale – what I would purchase if I had to replace it today.
-To give you an example: My current travel pack is the Osprey Ozone 46, which I’ve had since the very beginning.
-It’s a great pack and so far, there is no need to replace it.
+For example, My current travel pack is the Osprey Ozone 46, which I’ve had since the beginning.
+It’s a great pack; so far, there is no need to replace it.
 BUT.
 If I had to, I wouldn’t buy another Osprey pack (at least none of the ones currently available, as much as I like the company).
 My replacement pack would be the MEC Pangea 40.
-It ticks all the boxes when it comes to my requirements and going down slightly in volume wouldn’t be an issue (as I never fully utilise the extra volume in my current pack).
+It ticks all the boxes regarding my requirements, and going down slightly in volume wouldn’t be an issue (as I never fully utilise the extra volume in my current pack).

 Packing cubes and travel packs go hand in hand – another trick for travelling light (even though you’re adding a little bit of weight).
-They are a great help to keep everything neat and organised (like having drawers in your travel pack), making it easy to pack up on travel day or locate an item on the go.
+They help keep everything neat and organised (like having drawers in your travel pack), making it easy to pack up on travel day or locate an item on the go.

 Daypack / Handbag